mhmsallstar/Cyber_Bootcamp_Projects/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because…
-Ansible allows for a streamlined deployment across multiple virtual machines at once.
+No configuration was performed manually, which is advantageous because Ansible allows for a streamlined deployment across multiple virtual machines at once.
 It also allows for a lightweight and consistent installation.

 The playbook implements the following tasks: